David Shaw (ice hockey): Tampa Bay Lightning

-In the 1995-96 season, Shaw appeared in 66 games, earning 12 points, as he helped the Tampa Bay Lightning clinch their first-ever playoff berth.
+In the 1995–96 season, Shaw appeared in 66 games, earning 12 points, as he helped the Tampa Bay Lightning clinch their first-ever playoff berth.
 In six playoff games, Shaw had one assist as the Lightning lost to the Philadelphia Flyers.

-Shaw appeared in 57 games with Tampa Bay in 1996-97, registering 11 points, as the club failed to make the playoffs.
+Shaw appeared in 57 games with Tampa Bay in 1996–97, registering 11 points, as the club failed to make the playoffs.

-In 1997-98, he played 14 games with the Lightning, with two points.
-He spent some time in the IHL, playing in 26 games with the Las Vegas Thunder, as he had 19 points.
+In 1997–98, he played 14 games with the Lightning, with two points.
+He spent some time in the International Hockey League (IHL), playing in 26 games with the Las Vegas Thunder, as he had 19 points.

-On March 24, 1998, he was traded with Bryan Marchment and the Lightning's first-round draft pick in the 1998 NHL Entry Draft to the San Jose Sharks for Andrei Nazarov, and the Florida Panthers' first-round draft pick in the 1998 NHL Entry Draft, which also was the first overall draft pick.
+On March 24, 1998, he was traded with Bryan Marchment and the Lightning's first-round draft pick in the 1998 NHL entry draft to the San Jose Sharks for Andrei Nazarov, and the Florida Panthers' first-round draft pick in the 1998 NHL entry draft, which also was the first overall draft pick.
 The Lightning later used that pick to draft Vincent Lecavalier.

 Las Vegas Thunder

-Shaw did not play a game for the Sharks, and spent the 1998-99 season with the Thunder, earning 13 points in 24 games.
+Shaw did not play a game for the Sharks, and spent the 1998–99 season with the Thunder, earning 13 points in 24 games.

 Chicago Wolves

-Shaw made a comeback during the 2000-01 season, playing with the Chicago Wolves of the IHL.
+Shaw made a comeback during the 2000–01 season, playing with the Chicago Wolves of the IHL.
 He had 10 assists in 30 games with the Wolves, however, Shaw had no points in eight playoff games.

+Personal life

+Shaw lives in the Boston area with his wife Darcy, where he is working as president of GRRO International.